EigenOz/FuelCap_Detection-/README.md

     * **Reload VS Code (`Ctrl+Shift+P` -> `Developer: Reload Window`).**
     * In your Jupyter Notebook, **select "Fuel Cap Detection VEnv"** from the kernel dropdown in the top-right.

-#### Data Preparation

-*(This section will depend on how you store/access your dataset.
-Assuming you have a `data` directory.)*

-1.  **Download / Place Dataset:**
-    * Ensure your annotated dataset is placed in the `data/` directory.
-The expected structure is typically:
-        ```
-        data/
-        ├── images/
-        │   ├── train/
-        │   │   ├── img1.jpg
-        │   │   └── ...
-        │   ├── val/
-        │   │   └── ...
-        │   └── test/
-        │       └── ...
-        └── labels/
-            ├── train/
-            │   ├── img1.txt
-            │   └── ...
-            ├── val/
-            │   └── ...
-            └── test/
-                └── ...
-        ```
-    * (If using a public dataset, provide download instructions/links here.)
-    * (If your dataset is private, mention how others can request access or that it's not publicly available).

-2.  **YAML Configuration:**
-    * A `data.yaml` file (e.g., `data/fuel_cap_data.yaml`) is required for `ultralytics` to specify dataset paths, number of classes, and class names.
-An example structure:
-        ```yaml
-        # fuel_cap_data.yaml
-        train: ../data/images/train
-        val: ../data/images/val
-        test: ../data/images/test # Optional

-        # number of classes
-        nc: 1

-        # class names
-        names: ['fuel_cap']
-        ```

 ---